thegrumpys/odop/client/docs/Help/alerts.md

 # Alerts &nbsp;

-ALERTS are informational messages that are produced as you change the values of your design.
+Alerts are informational messages that are produced as you change the values of your design.
 Press the Alerts button on the main pages (Advanced and Calculator Views) to see an alert presentation that is color coded and sorted by severity:
 Severity | Content                                          | Color